You can make your own Renaissance sweetmeats using these authentic Renaissance dessert recipes. It's surprisingly easy, inexpensive, and loads of fun.

-This site is your passport to re-creating the authentic 17th century desserts and beverages of Merry Old England.
-These historical treats are perfect for serving at Renaissance fairs, banquets, and parties with an Elizabethan, medieval, or Shakespearean theme.
+This site is your invitation to re-creating the authentic 17th century desserts and beverages of Merry Old England.
+These historical treats are perfect for serving at Renaissance fairs, banquets, and Elizabethan, medieval, or Shakespearean theme parties.

-The original sweetmeat recipes were first published over three centuries ago in 17-century confectionery books, but most are much older having survived from the English Renaissance Era.
+The original sweetmeat recipes were first published over three centuries ago in 17-century confectionery books, but most are much older.

 Also look for Medieval and Renaissance festivals held in your local area.
 You might be in for a surprise.
 For instance, Blades of Glory is an educational and entertainment company that operates a small theme park near the Village of Hastings, Ontario.